 Google search results fall into the category of publicly available data, so scraping Google search results is legal.
 But there is still some data you should not be accumulating, such as personal information or copyrighted content.
 Learn more about regulations and laws connected to scraping at our legality article.

-Now, why would you need an API to extract data from Google?
-Technically, you can fish out some insights into the way Google works and displays results without the need to use any specific SEO tools: just google your keyword and see what you get.
-But there are two problems with this approach: first, the process is pretty time-consuming to do manually and at scale - an inefficient monkey job, essentially.
-Second, the results you get can't be considered objective.
+First, the process is pretty time-consuming to do manually and at scale - an inefficient monkey job, essentially.
+Second, the results you get can't be considered objective, even if you're using incognito mode.
 At the beginning of the 2000s, when the Google SERPs were first introduced, they looked much the same to each user for the localized Google version per each country.
-Now Google algorithms give out customized results tailored to each user, taking into account many factors, such as:
+Now Google algorithms have evolved to really zero in on the most relevant results, so they give out customized results tailored to each user.
+Google search results these days take into account many factors, such as:

-- Type of device: If a user searches using their smartphone, the search results will look different, since starting from 2015, Google prefers showing mobile-optimized web pages.
+- Type of device 📱 If a user searches using their smartphone, the search results will look different since, starting in 2015, Google prefers showing mobile-optimized web pages.

 What about the official Google Search API?